-During the last glacial maximum, the global average atmospheric dust concentration was 2.5 times higher than at present, while it was 20-30 (Mahowald et al., 1999; Lambert et al., 2015) times higher over Central Greenland.
+During the last glacial maximum, the atmospheric dust concentration was 2.5 times higher than at present on global average, while it was 20-30 (Mahowald et al., 1999; Lambert et al., 2015) times higher over Central Greenland.
 Several factors contributed to the higher dust concentration during the last glacial maximum.
 Stronger winds caused more entrainment and faster transport from source regions to the ice sheet, and lower precipitation meant less outwash during transport.
 Additionally, the Asian dust sources were larger during the glacial than today.
 (Mahowald et al., 1999)

-Mid-latitude dust sources, like the Central Asian deserts, occur due to low precipitation and easily erodible soil with little or no vegetation.
-In the high latitudes, an important dust source is glacial outwash plains (Bullard et al., 2016).
+Mid-latitude dust sources, like the Central Asian deserts, exist due to low precipitation and easily erodible soil with little or no vegetation.
+In the high latitudes, glacial outwash plains are important dust sources (Bullard et al., 2016).
 Glaciers erode the bedrock while sliding over it, thereby producing a very fine grained material called glacial flour.
+Subglacial melt water streams transport the glacial flour out to the outwash plain in front of the glacier.
+The dust emission from glacial outwash plains can have a strong seasonal signal, as seen for the Copper River in Alaska (Crusius et al., 2011).
+During peak melt water season in summer, glacial flour is transported onto the outwash plain, but cannot be caught by winds while submerged in water.
+As the temperature drops, the melt water stream ceases, but snow cover during winter also limits atmospheric entrainment.
+The peak emission season is therefore autumn (Bullard et al., 2016).